Ninetalesgh/dndcampaign/vault/database/spells.md

 You touch a willing creature, hardening its blood into needles that fly forth toward a creature within 12 *(18m)* of it.
 The ally loses 4d10 Hit Points, then the target must succeed on a DEX Save or take 8d10 Piercing damage.
 On a successful Save, the target takes half as much damage.
 If the willing creature is reduced to 0 Hit Points by this effect, the target has Disadvantage on its Save.
-At Higher Levels.
-The Piercing damage increases by 1d10 for each spell slot level above 3.
+**Using a Higher-Level Spell Slot.** The Piercing damage increases by 1d10 for each spell slot level above 3.
 - **Classes**: Artificer, Sorcerer, Warlock, Wizard *(Source: CS)*